for-the-tests/github-actions/README.md

-# github-actions
+# GitHub action testing
-Testing out GitHub actions
+For those cases where [nektos/act](https://github.com/nektos/act) is not enough.